What is a Food Hygiene Certificate?05/05/2021

 What is the food hygiene certification and what is it for?

 First of all, let's find out what it is.
 The so-called food hygiene certificate is currently a document issued by a training entity - in the form of a certificate or diploma - which certifies that the person carrying the document has received a specific course in this area and has passed the test to demonstrate the required level of knowledge in the field of food safety.

 This certificate entitles a person to handle food safely both for himself and for the persons who will be consuming the food.
 They are required by law to take such a course in food handling, either from the company for which they work or from private training academies or public bodies.
 In the event of poisoning, inspection or other problems, the health authorities will most likely require that company personnel have received such training and demonstrate this through some form of certification.
 If they do not have it, the company is exposed to possible fines and heavy penalties.

 What is the purpose of the Level 2 (high risk) food hygiene certificate?

 Training in high-risk food handling is especially targeted at people who are going to handle food directly.
 It is now common practice for training companies to offer comprehensive courses covering 'high-risk food handling'.

 In addition, this training is extended with other complementary training material, such as the Food Information Lay (Allergens).

 Therefore, we can say that the food handling courses given by specialized training entities, with a continuous and solid trajectory, are considered as high risk food handling courses.

-Is a food handler's card required?
+Is a food hygiene certificate required?